ebi-ait/hca-util/README.md

   AREA                area uuid.
 ```

-If AREA is not specified, the selected area is shown.
+If the AREA is not specified, the selected area is shown.

 ## `list` command